inbravo/aws-feature-set/README.md

 - The farther you are from S3 bucket region the higher is the improvement you can observe using S3 Transfer Acceleration.
 - High cost for usage than standard S3 transfer rates

-### Storage Object Lifecycle Management
+### S3 Lifecycle Management
 - Objects stored in Glacier incur minimum 90 day storage cost
 - Lifecycle management can be used in conjunction with versioning
+- Lifecycle management can be applied to all versions of an object
-- Objects can be transitioned to S3-IA after 30 days and to Glacier class storage - 30 days IA
+- Objects can be transitioned to S3-IA after 30 days of creation date
+- Objects can be transitioned to Glacier after 30 days of moving to S3-IA
 - You can also permanently delete objects

 ## ![](https://github.com/inbravo/aws-feature-set/blob/master/images/aws/glacier.png) [Glacier](https://aws.amazon.com/glacier)